 The Australian Advisory Board on Impact Investing provides leadership to accelerate the growth of the impact investment market in and from Australia.
-It is one of 13 National Advisory Boards working to catalyse the global market for impact investing as members of the Global Social Impact Investment Steering Group.
+It is one of 18 National Advisory Boards working to catalyse the global market for impact investing as members of the Global Steering Group for Impact Investing.
 The purpose of these National Advisory Boards is to bring together leaders of organisations active in the impact investment field, foundations, social enterprises, investment organisations and others who share a vision for the potential of impact investment.

 Delivering on Impact: the strategy to grow impact investing in and from Australia